 Minhajul Haque is a visual artist, specialized in natural light and fine art landscape photography.
 He is also the author and the creator of this website.
 Minhajul studied science then graduated in Computer Application in 2011; later he found himself interested in fine art landscape photography and nature itself that he longed since his early days.
 Then he began to teach himself all the art and crafts of fine art landscape photography by studying the masters’ works and by trial-and-error to acquire the necessary skills.
 By now, he has developed a style of his own that intrigues others by showing ethereal and surreal appearances of this world.
 Besides creating beautiful images, he teaches his creative techniques in workshops and training and enjoys writing, to share his work and his experiences that he has gained along the way.
 Besides photography, he still has a great interest in the modern web technologies.

-The journey of my life should have started with a self-exploration as well as an acknowledgement of my strengths and my limitations.
+The journey of my life should have started with a self-exploration as well as an acknowledgment of my strengths and my limitations.
 As a child raised in rural India, nature has always been a great interest.
 But I hardly gave any value to it; all my life I was trying to be to what most Indian parents encourage their children to be.
 Perhaps, it is a commonly known profession like doctor, engineer or lawyer and even better if it is a government job.
 Living a life that we want to live may get very complicated if it has to seek external validation.
 Therefore, I was about to follow the crowd unless I had a nervous breakdown that brought me home, to my village; and I badly needed some time to reconcile my relationships with everything else.
 But I strongly believed that what happened, it happened for a purpose which had been asking for my attention for a long time than a doctor’s prescription.